 212 Counterfeit Material Risk Mitigation

 The supplier shall maintain a counterfeit item risk mitigation process internally and with its suppliers and shall provide evidence of this process upon demand.

-216 Right To Cancel
+216 Right to Cancel

 Pre-Tech Plastics, Inc. reserves the right to terminate this purchase order, in part or in whole at any time and at no cost to Pre-Tech Plastics, Inc., if the seller does not maintain acceptable quality and/or delivery performance.

 217 Conflict Minerals

-containing Gold, Silver, Tantalum or Tin must comply with the Dodd-Frank Wall Street Reform and Consumer Protection Act, HR 4173, Section 1502.
+Suppliers of raw materials containing Gold, Silver, Tantalum or Tin must comply with the Dodd-Frank Wall Street Reform and Consumer Protection Act, HR 4173, Section 1502.

 218 Accident Prevention Program

 The Seller shall maintain a comprehensive accident/incident prevention, reporting, and record keeping program compliant with national, regional, and local regulations.

 219 FOD Program